Student sitting on bench at the UC Davis quad.

 The California Dream Act Service Incentive Grant Program (DSIG) encourages California Dream Act Applicant (CADAA) Students with a Cal Grant A award that met Cal Grant B eligibility or a Cal Grant B award to perform community or volunteer service.
 The California Student Aid Commission (CSAC) will award up to $4,500 per academic year (up to $1,500 per quarter) to 1,667 eligible students.
 The grant will be available to the student for up to 12 quarters while they have an active Cal Grant A or B award.
 Students must also meet Satisfactory Academic Progress and complete any necessary verification for their Cal Grant award.

 Eligible students must apply annually, attend a qualifying institution, have sufficient unmet financial need, and complete community or volunteer service hours in that academic year.
 Students shall perform at least 100 hours per quarter of community or volunteer service.
-See the CSAC webpage on DSIG for more information.
+Visit the CSAC webpage on DSIG for more information.